 Your hostname is your new IP address.
 Before Dynamic DNS you could only connect to your device remotely if you knew what its current IP address was.
 Now, instead of entering 127.0.0.1, you just enter camera.ddns.net into whatever application you use to remotely access that device.
 This also means you can give family and friends access to things like your Minecraft server using an easy to remember hostname.

 Don’t Let Your Hostname Expire

 Your hostname is like gold, so it is important to make sure it never expires.
-To do that, you have to make sure your IP address has changed at least once in a 30 day period.
-If it hasn’t, you will have to confirm your hostname manually through your No-IP account.
+To do that, you will have to confirm your hostname via a link sent to your email every month.
 If you don’t, your hostname will expire and will be available for use by someone else.
 Once it expires, you will no longer be able to connect to your device using that hostname and will have to go through the process of adding a new hostname and reconfiguring your device.
-If you are unable, or don’t want to manually update your hostname every month you can upgrade to No-IP’s Enhanced DNS, to eliminate the need to update your hostname every 30 days.
+If you are unable or don’t want to manually update your hostname every month you can upgrade to No-IP’s Enhanced Dynamic DNS, to eliminate the need to update your hostname every 30 days.
 You also get additional features like the ability to create advanced records like TXT and SRV and you can create as many as 25 hostnames.